-UHeights serves as a site for a Hygiene Station opened up by the City of Seattle on the corner of 50th and the Ave, so that people who are unsheltered can have access to clean running water and restrooms.
+UHeights serves as a site for a Hygiene Station opened up by the City of Seattle on the corner of 50th and the Ave.
+The station was set up to give access to people who are unsheltered clean running water and restrooms.
 The station includes two toilets (one is ADA accessible) and a hand washing station.
 Restrooms are cleaned frequently and regularly to ensure cleanliness.

 We also serve as a site for the Seattle Street Sink, installed right by the bus stop (bus lines to UHeights include bus lines: 45, 73, and 373) in front of our building.
 This is an inexpensive solution to provide the simple, but critical function of handwashing.
 Designed by Jeff Hou & team, and sponsored by Real Change.

-University District Street Medicine is a student-led group and organization dedicated to improving health equity amongst those who are facing houselessness and/or displaced people who are lacking reliable access to quality healthcare.
-UDSM’s mobile health van's goal is assisting those in need with health assessments & essential living items while establishing a connection with our local-area homeless community.
-Hosted on UHeights’ parking lot, upcoming service dates at UHeights: Fridays 5/14, 5/28 and 6/11 from 6 to 8:30 pm.
+University District Street Medicine is a student-led organization dedicated to improving health equity amongst those who are facing houselessness and/or displaced people who are lacking reliable access to quality healthcare.
+UDSM’s mobile health van is hosted in UHeights' parking lot.
+The health van's goal is to assist those in need with health assessments & essential living items while establishing a connection with their local-area homeless community.